•F. Stedile1, S. Walter1, P. von Brentano2,

 2Inst. f.
 Kernphysik, Univ. zu Köln

-3Dep. of Physics and Astronomy, Youngstown State Univ., Ohio
+3Dep. of Physics and Astronomy, Youngstown State Univ.,

 4Inst. f.
 Kernphysik, FZ-Karlsruhe